72nd International Retail Summit

 Michel Gruber, Head of the Retail Department, Federation of Migros Cooperatives Diversification, Focus and Synergies: How Diversity Can Create Potential

-Attempting to bridge the gap between long-term developments and short-term dynamics.
+In the field of tension between long-term developments and short-term dynamics.

 Joris Beckers, Co-founder, Picnic

 Learnings from the Milkman: A Goodbye to Customer Barriers

 How a new concept challenges traditional grocery shopping, using more data for more convenience, and less waste.

 The Super App Strategy: Quick Commerce For Volatile Markets